Sankofa Square: Surrounding buildings

 Sankofa Square is located within the Downtown Yonge Business Improvement Area (BIA).
 Other projects in the area include the redevelopment of the Eaton Centre, the construction of a new retail and cinema complex to the north in 2007, called The Tenor (formerly 10 Dundas East, then Toronto Life Square and originally the Metropolis development project), and the opening of 33 Dundas Street East to the southeast (on the corner of Victoria and Dundas), which used to be the home of Olympic Spirit Toronto.
 On October 22, 2007, Rogers Media announced that it would buy this building as a new home for its Citytv and Omni Television stations.
 This new studio space is now operational.

+Toronto Metropolitan University's campus is located immediately adjacent to Sankofa Square, with most university buildings situated in the blocks northeast of the square in the Garden District.
+The square functions as an informal entry point to campus, with the Sheldon & Tracy Levy Student Learning Centre and other TMU buildings located just steps north along Yonge Street.

 A "media tower" – a scaffold for billboards – has been constructed on the northwest corner of Yonge and Dundas.
 It is advertised as the tallest media tower in the world.
-Another large media tower, complete with a video screen, is a major feature of the Rogers Media building on the southeast corner of Dundas Square; the video screen usually shows the CITY-TV broadcast.
-The building that was home to the Hard Rock Cafe (now a Shoppers Drug Mart) on the southwest corner of the square originally features a series of billboards, but these were replaced by a large video screen in 2017.
-The introduction of the imposing media tower, screens, and brightly illuminated advertising billboards has been too great a sacrifice for some area residents, who feel a loss of the neighbourhood's identity and character (see "Controversy", below).
+Another large media tower, complete with a video screen, is a major feature of the Rogers Media building on the southeast corner of Dundas Square.
+The building that was home to the Hard Rock Cafe (now a Shoppers Drug Mart) on the southwest corner of the square originally featured a series of billboards, but these were replaced by a large video screen in 2017.
+The introduction of the imposing media tower, screens, and brightly illuminated advertising billboards has been too great a sacrifice for some area residents, who feel a loss of the neighbourhood's identity and character.

 The redevelopment of the Eaton Centre and the building at Victoria and Dundas were completed in 2004.
 Toronto Life Square, formerly known as the Metropolis development, began in January 1999 after the City of Toronto expropriated a number of properties, and a phased opening began in 2007.
 It was renamed "10 Dundas East" after Toronto Life magazine's parent company, St. Joseph Communications, sued to have the magazine's name removed from the building.
 In 2019, an existing smaller screen and two billboards were replaced by a massive curved video display on the corner of the building facing Yonge and Dundas.